 To be considered for this program you must:

-- Be enrolled at an institution in one of the IDeA Network Western Region states (Alaska, Hawaii, Idaho, Montana, Nevada, New Mexico, Wyoming) in spring 2017
+- Be enrolled at an institution in one of the seven IDeA Program Western Region states (Alaska, Hawaii, Idaho, Montana, Nevada, New Mexico, Wyoming) during spring semester, 2018

 - Be enrolled as a sophomore, junior, or senior in good academic standing during summer (> 6 credits) or fall (> 12 credits) in 2018

 - Be a US citizen or authorized to work in the United States